macavaney/RepData_PeerAssessment1/PA1_template.md

 library(ggplot2)
 ```

 Second, read the data from the zip file in this repository.
 Convert the date field to the necessary date format.
-Viewing this data, we can see the number of rows and ascertain that the date conversion has worked correctly:
+If we print the str of this data frame, we can see the number of rows and ascertain that the date conversion has worked correctly:
 ```{r echo=TRUE}
 unzip("activity.zip")
 activity<-read.csv("activity.csv")